salrashid123/gcp-adc-tpm/README.md

 This specific demo here will use option (1) which is the easiest but ultimately, you just need a reference handle to the TPM which all three options can provide.

 > *NOTE* While this repo is a CLI,  you can acquire an embedded service account's token for use with a library as an [oauth2 TPM TokenSource](https://github.com/salrashid123/oauth2/blob/master/README.md#usage-tpmtokensource)

+for mTLS certificates, the you can

+1. create a private key on the TPM and issue a CSR to sign by a CA
+2. create a private key, sign it by a CA and then embed the private key on the tpm

+to use mTLS, you need to please see [GCP Workload Identity Federation using x509 certificates](https://github.com/salrashid123/mtls-tokensource)

 ---